Magnus Stenbock: War in Skåneland

 The meeting between the kings Augustus II the Strong (left), Frederick I of Prussia (center) and Frederick IV of Denmark (right) in Potsdam and Berlin between 2 and 17 July 1709.

 News of the disastrous defeat of Charles XII at the hands of Peter I and his army at the battle of Poltava in Ukraine, on 28 June 1709, spread across the Swedish empire throughout that summer.
 Charles XII escaped across the border to the Ottoman Empire, accompanied by roughly 1,000 men, but the remnants of his army surrendered at the village of Perevolochna near the Dnieper river.
 The defeats at Poltava and Perevolochna resulted in the deaths of 7,000 Swedish soldiers and the capture of 23,000 soldiers and non-combatants.
 With the Swedish main army destroyed, Denmark and Saxony returned to the war, forming a new coalition against Sweden.
-Saxon troops entered Poland to recapture the royal crown of Augustus II, whilst Danish-Norwegian troops under Frederick IV invaded Scania and Bohuslän.
+Saxon troops entered Poland to recapture the royal crown of Augustus II, while Danish-Norwegian troops under Frederick IV invaded Scania and Bohuslän.